corgibytes/freshli-cli/CONTRIBUTING.md

         }
 ```

-Update the **FreshliServiceBuilder Register** method in order to add the invokation to this new method.
+Update the **FreshliServiceBuilder Register** method in order to add the invocation to this new method.

 5) Go to _Program.cs_ and add your new Command to the list at the top of the _**CreateCommandLineBuilder**_ method.
 This will allow the main program to identify
    you added a new command.